WSU-CDSC/hashcheck/README.md

 `'Send Email': ''` (Set this to `Y` to enable email copies of verification reports).

-Once the configuration file has been edited with the appropriate settings, its location must be specified to the 'hashcheck' script.
+The hashcheck script will automatically find a config file stored in the same directory as itself.
+Alternatively, to change the location of the config file, its location can be specified within the hashcheck script.

 This can be done by opening `hashcheck.rb` in a text editor and adding the path to the location of the configuration file between the single quote marks on __Line 10__.

-The result should look something like this: `ConfigurationFile = '/PathToLocation/hashcheck_config.txt'`
+The result should look something like this: `configuration_file = '/PathToLocation/hashcheck_config.txt'`